Monster Mission: Plot

 After some time, the Great Kraken begins swimming the seas to bring peace to the waters once more.
 Initially accompanied with his child, he leaves it with the Aunts ("blessing" the island) because it is too young to travel the world with its father.
 The little Kraken misses his father but quickly befriends Minette and Fabio.
 Back in London, word spreads about the two "kidnappers".
 Minette's parents have a "war" as they try to outdo each other's "sorrow for their loss" at the news and Fabio's strict grandparents consider suing the police for not doing their job.

 Lambert, though, finally finds his mobilephone, which he uses to call his father, Mr. Sprott, for help.
 When Sprott reaches his son and sees all the fantastical creatures on the island as a chance, he captures them.
 He reports the island's location to the police who fly off to rescue Minette and Fabio.
 The two quickly come up with an idea and lead the police to believe Boo-Boo and Little One are the aunts' victims.
-They are flown back to London and leave the real children free to attempt to rescue their friends, though eventually the Kraken returns and overpowers Sprott's yacht just when all hope is lost.
+They are flown back to London and leave the real children free to attempt to rescue their friends, though when all hope is lost, they convince the Kraken’s son to try using the peace-bringing powers that runs in his family, prompting his father to return and overpower Sprott's yacht.
 Everyone is rescued, though Sprott and Lambert believe everything that happened was a hallucination.
-The Kraken chooses to bring his son with him on his journey.
+The Kraken chooses to bring his son with him on his journey, simply making it slower until the child is old enough.
 With the "kidnappers" finally revealed, the aunts are put on trial.
 Minette and Fabio, however, present an argument that convinces the jury that they are innocent.
 Fabio is allowed to return home to Brazil, and Minette's parents call a truce.
 The aunts write a will, leaving the island to both Minette and Fabio, who promise to return one day.